danielmichaels/danielms/content/retrospectives/2022/01/index.md

 - **Appraisal**: Completed
 - **Rating**: A+

-I check my git history and was surprised to see that my first commit for the new version of Mudmap was on the 5th of November.
+After checking my git history, I was surprised to see that my first commit for the new version of Mudmap was on the 5th of November.
 On January 10, I officially pushed v2 to production.
 Considering I was maintaining an existing product *and* rewriting it in another language - which is still relatively new to me - this feels like quite an achievement.

-#### Did it improve performance, revenue, or was this just a waste of time?
+#### Did it improve performance, and what was your reasoning?

 Here is a [twitter thread](#tweets) with visuals.
 But the tl;dr is **yes**, memory consumption alone is remarkable.
 With my Django app, even a small load on the server could run the risk of pushing the application above the plan limits.
 Now, I am nowhere near it.

 The difference between container image sizes are ridiculous as well.
 Somewhere around 15mb for the Go image and 1GB for Django.
-Build times are days apart in time - from ~10 minutes using python to under a minute using Go.
+Build times feel days apart - from ~10 minutes using python to under a minute using Go.
 A pet peeve of mine is how slow python image building is, and I am glad to be rid of it.
+Another thing I'm happy with is the cost reduction in terms of the number of services needed.
+I save at least $14 per month by not needing redis or celery.
+I'm even considering removing Postgres for [Litestream] as I now only store basic user and device data.

+There is a [notion document][r] with some of my reasons for switching from Django to Go.
+Of course, in almost any of those statements, a counter-point could be constructed.
+That is fair, but regardless, they are **my** reasons for such an undertaking.

 ### Add at least one more core feature to Mudmap